British Empire Games in Hamilton, Canada 1930

-The first event was held in Hamilton, Canada in 1930.
+The first official mulit-sport event between countries of the commonwealth was held in Hamilton, Canada in 1930.
 These Games were known as the British Empire Games.
 The Games were held between 16-23 August 1930, and included over 400 athletes from 11 countries.

 - Bobby Robinson, who was a major player within athletics in Canada at the time, was the driving force behind the event.
 He was an influential figure in Canadian athletics, and finally put into action a sports plan that had been talked and discussed amongst Commonwealth nations for almost three decades.

 - To help cover the traveling costs for the visiting nations, the City of Hamilton provided $30,000.

 - In the early rounds of the men’s 100m New Zealand’s Allan Elliott false started twice and was disqualified.
 The crowd reacted with such noise that the starter was unable to re-start the race until Elliott was allowed back in.
 Twenty years later in 1950 in Auckland the New Zealanders returned the favor.

 There were six sports included in the program: Athletics; Bowls; Boxing; Rowing; Swimming; and Wrestling.

 The following list includes the first four ranked teams.
 The ranking list for all years is available here.

 - Maybe Hamilton will host the 2030 Commonwealth Games